Hablamos Español Insurance Companies We Work With

 Why did my workers comp audit raise my premium?

 Usually higher-than-estimated payroll, payroll in the wrong class code, or uninsured subcontractors added to your policy.
-Each is reviewable and largely preventable.
+Each is generally reviewable and largely preventable.

 How do I keep subcontractors off my audit?